TechieGhost/linkedin-job-search/README.md

 # LinkedIn Job Search
-This script scrapes the LinkedIn Jobs page and dumps the job details in CSV file
+This script scrapes the LinkedIn Jobs page and dumps the job details in CSV file.

 **Pre-requisite**